 The Nation was at war with the Midianites--but Gideon learned that not only does God give peace, But God IS our peace.

-Now if you are making a chain as we go, I'm skipping over one in Psalms now.
-I'll come back to it in a minute.
-So if you want to keep the chain in Biblical order, you may want to wait to write the rest in your Bible until later.
+(Heads up if you are making a chain as we work through the compound names!
+At this point, I'm skipping over one in Psalms.
+We'll come back to it in a minute.
+So if you want to keep the chain in Biblical order, you may want to wait to write the rest in your Bible until later.)

 The background here is tragic.
 Josiah had instituted reforms and revival had come, but wickedness was still deeply entrenched.
 And spiritual leaders had lied to the people and scattered the flocks of God.
 But in verses 5 and 6 God promises a better day is coming.
 This is a prophecy of the coming Messiah.